Dr Adam Simpson

 Research Areas:

-• Climate Change and Environmental Politics in Southeast Asia
+• Environmental Politics in Southeast Asia

 • Civil Society under Authoritarian Regimes